lorikayman/RebisTheory/src/lib/rebis_theory.md

 #### Conclusion

-Now we can answer the question asked in the beginning of this chapter - what is the ineffable quality of this setting, which allows it to persist?
+Now we can answer the question asked in the beginning of this chapter - what is the ineffable quality of this setting?

 An archetypical perspective of a hero's descend narrative inroduces a world, whose existence is rooted in the speculative fiction of occult, alchemy, and science fiction, where each of those components is aware of the others while they are utilized together both in the current moment and across the timeline in order to create a sense of history.